 March 19, Noon, Healy Chapel, Heffernan Center

-In a spirit of faith and community, all are welcome to celebrate the Feast of Saint Joseph, Patron of Saint Joseph’s College.
+In a spirit of faith and community, all are welcome to celebrate the Solemnity of Saint Joseph, Patron of Saint Joseph’s College.
 Fr.
-Michael Seavey presiding.
+Michael Seavey, Parochial Vicor at Our Lady of Perpetual Help Parish, will be presiding.
 All are welcome.

-Saint Joseph: Parent, Patron, and Man of Faith
+Saint Joseph: as Parent, Patron, and Model of Faith

 March 19, 3:00-4:00pm, Viola George Auditorium, Alfond Hall